Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

 ## Format Helpers

 === "Explanation"
+    ??? note "formatDate(isoDate: string)"
-    - **formatDate**: formats an ISO datetime into the correct date format/timezone based on the user's cultural settings in Spira.
-Takes a datetime item as its parameter
+        Formats an ISO 8601 datetime into a user friendly date format/timezone based on the user's cultural settings in Spira.

+        - **isoDate**: String of a date in ISO 8601 format (how Spira provides it from the server) ??? note "formatDateTime(isoDate: string)"
-    - **formatDateTime**: formats an ISO datetime into the correct datetime format/timezone based on the user's cultural settings in Spira.
-Takes a datetime item as its parameter
+        Formats an ISO datetime into a user friendly datetime format/timezone based on the user's cultural settings in Spira.

-    - **formatCustomFieldName**: returns the custom property field name in the form `Custom_01`  for a passed in integer
+        - **isoDate**: String of a date in ISO 8601 format (how Spira provides it from the server) ??? note "formatCustomFieldName(propertyNumber: number)" Returns the custom property field name in the form `Custom_01` for a passed in property number

+        - **propertyNumber**: Field # of the custom property we want the field name of (for [getDataItemField & updateFormField functions](./SpiraApps-Manager.md/#page-actions))
+    ??? note "convertHtmlToPlainText(htmlTemplate: string)"
-    - **convertHtmlToPlainText**: returns a plain text string for a passed in HTML string (all tags and relevant syntax is removed)
+        Returns a plain text string for a passed in HTML string (all tags and relevant syntax is removed)

+        - **htmlTemplate**: Template string of some HTML to remove markup from.
+Useful for grabbing information from descriptions or rich text custom properties.
+    ??? note "sanitizeHtml(htmlToSanitize: string)"
-    - **sanitizeHtml**: returns a safe to use and display string based on a provided string.
+        Returns a safe to use and display string based on a provided string.
 Any SpiraApp that displays rich text should always pass the text through this function before displaying to the user to avoid XSS risks

+        - **htmlToSanitize**: String of HTML which is going to be rendered to the DOM from user input, such as in a dashboard widget rendering the description of an artifact

 === "Example"